 Free checked bag

-Both WestJet and Aeroplan credit cards allow passengers to check 1 bag for free, which saves $35+ each way.
+Saving on baggage fees is a valuable perk, one offered by several travel cards.
+Both WestJet and Aeroplan credit cards allow passengers to check 1 bag for free, which saves $40+ each way.
 If you fly a lot, the savings here can add up fast.

 An annual credit to spend on travel

 Some cards – often ones with hefty annual fees and a massive list of perks – come with an annual travel credit that you can use to book any trip you want.
-You’re technically paying for it with the annual fee, but if the other perks make the fee worthwhile for you, the travel credit is a nice extra.
+You're technically paying for it with the annual fee, but if the other perks make the fee worthwhile for you, the travel credit is exactly what we call it: a sweet perk.

 No foreign transaction fees